International Pension Funds - An Alternative to Superannuation?

-Superannuation structures within Australia provide a tax effective environment within which to save for retirement.
+Superannuation within Australia provides a tax effective environment for retirement savings.
 However, it provides a low tax environment only within an Australian context - with both contributions and earnings (until retirement) still attracting tax.
 Depending upon your personal circumstances, including the host country in which you are located, whether you intend to pursue a long term expatriate career, your remuneration levels and your retirement plans - it may be beneficial for you, and your employer, to consider participation in an International Retirement Plan.
-The benefits of participation in an International Retirement plan can typically include:

 If you ask why participation in these structures might be preferred to simply maintaining an overseas investment account, there are a number of tax planning advantages associated with foreign superannuation funds.
-If the superannuation fund is properly established, on return to Australia the member's benefits can remain offshore and continue to grow with eventual taxation on a reduced basis consistent with Australian superannuation.
-However, these structures are relatively complex to set up and maintain and the fund balances will typically need to be quite substantial to offset these additional costs.
+If the superannuation fund is properly established then on return to Australia the member's benefits can remain offshore and continue to grow with eventual taxation on a reduced basis consistent with Australian superannuation.
+However, these structures are relatively complex to establish and maintain and consequently the fund balances will typically need to be substantial to offset these additional costs.